 A stilling well is usually placed a few metres onshore in the bank.
-It is connected with the body of water by steel intake pipes.
+It is connected with the body of water by steel intake pipes (through which water may freely flow in either direction).
 The well may also be placed directly in the body of water and secured to a wharf, bridge pier, abutments or dyke wall.
 The bottom of the stilling well must be at least 0.3 m below the minimum expected water level.
 The top must be above the maximum expected water level.
 A properly constructed stilling well must have the same water level as the lake or stream and be deep enough to cover all expected ranges in stage.

-Intakes connect the well to the stream or lake.
+Intakes connect the well to the stream or lake such that when the water level changes in the stream, the level simultaneously changes in the well.
 A typical in-bank installation has two intakes: a lower pipe intake usually 3" in diameter and an upper intake of pipe of either 2x6 or 2x8 pressure treated wood box construction.
 The pipe intake is equipped with a flushing system for removing accumulations of silt.
 The intakes are installed perpendicular to the stream to prevent drawdown and surging in the well and provide a dampening effect for rapidly changing stage at flow stations.
 Some pipe intakes are equipped with a static tube that prevents surging and drawdown in the well.
 This tube is a short length of perforated pipe attached with a 90° elbow to the end of the intake.
 The static tube is positioned to point downstream.
 To prevent freezing, pipe intakes may be equipped with a heat tape for use with 110 V power service or a portable generator.